Hong Kong's famous Tiananmen Square 'Pillar of Shame' statue removed from university - KTVZ

 “We encourage everyone to go out to Hong Kong University and document everything that happens with the sculpture,” he added in a statement.
 We have done everything we can to tell the University of Hong Kong that we would very much like to pick up the sculpture and bring it to Denmark.”

-In its statement, Hong Kong University Council said, “No party has ever obtained any approval from the University to display the statue on campus, and the University has the right to take appropriate actions to handle it at any time.”
+In its statement, HKU Council said, “No party has ever obtained any approval from the University to display the statue on campus, and the University has the right to take appropriate actions to handle it at any time.”

 It added the university “is also very concerned about the potential safety issues resulting from the fragile statue.
 Latest legal advice given to the University cautioned that the continued display of the statue would pose legal risks to the University based on the Crimes Ordinance enacted under the Hong Kong colonial government.”